 (c) Balanced costs (LAN versus attached stations).

 (a) The standard has a broad market potential.
-It will specify an air interface suitable for backhauling stationary wireless cells that support nearly any air interface.
+It will specify an air interface suitable for backhauling stationary/moving wireless cells that support nearly any air interface.
 The small cell air interface could be, for example, WirelessMAN-OFDMA, WirelessMAN-Advanced, IEEE 802.11, or 3GPP LTE.

 (b) Specifying the air interface provides an opportunity for multiple vendors to implement the system.
-In particular, designers of small cells will be empowered by the standardized interoperable backhaul, so they can focus their innovation on optimizing the cell to support the end users.
+In particular, designers of small cells will be empowered by the standardized interoperable backhaul, so they can focus their innovation on optimizing the stationary/moving wireless cell to support the end users.

 (c) The capital and operating expense of the backhaul network is a demonstrably significant element of a small cell deployment.
 Considering the cost and complexity of providing wired backhaul to many small cells, this standardized wireless approach is expected to result in improved balance by lowering the expense of the backhaul network with respect to the cost of the attached cells.